nexusecurus/blockterms/CONTRIBUTING.md

-# Contributing to the NexuSecurus BlockTerms
+# Contributing to the NexuSecurus BlockXicon

-We welcome contributions to expand the **NexuSecurus BlockTerms**.
+We welcome contributions to expand the **NexuSecurus BlockXicon**.
 If you’d like to add a new term or make changes to an existing one, please follow these detailed guidelines.

 ## How to Contribute